Inclusive Employment Australia will replace the Disability Employment Services program on 1 November 2025.

 • There will be some new providers – some may have skills that interest you.

-How this change will affect you
+How this change affects you

 Your work and payment